 Click on a stitch pattern’s name or its thumbnail to view its stitch map.
 Alter your view of the stitch map by selecting from the options that appear below the stitch map.
 Try turning on row guides or column guides, or – for repeated patterns – altering the number of horizontal or vertical repeats.

-Contribute to the collection.
+Contribute to the open collection.
 Enter the name of your stitch pattern.
 Optionally enter a description - if you want to get fancy, you can use Markdown syntax to create bold or italic text, or to create hyperlinks.
 Enter written instructions in the form of knitspeak, by typing and using the available convenience buttons, or by cutting and pasting from a PDF or some other document.
 Optionally tag your stitch pattern, by typing new tags or by selecting from existing tags, being sure to hit “enter” after each tag.
 Then go for it!

 Stitch maps are a new form of knitting chart that use traditional symbols in a novel way: without a grid.